fauna/dotnet-sample-app/README.md

-# Fauna dotnet sample app
+# Fauna .NET sample app

 ## Overview

 This sample app shows how to use [Fauna](https://fauna.com) in a production application.

-The app uses dotnet and the [Fauna v10 dotnet driver](https://github.com/fauna/fauna-dotnet) to create HTTP API endpoints for an e-commerce store.
+The app uses .NET and the [Fauna v10 .NET driver](https://github.com/fauna/fauna-dotnet) to create HTTP API endpoints for an e-commerce store.
 You can use the app's API endpoints to manage products, customers, and orders for the store.